aarong/feedme-client/DEV.md

-The build procedure runs unit tests on the `src` folder, assembles a transpiled and publish-ready NPM package in the `build` folder (including a Node module and a browser bundle), and runs funtional tests on the built Node module.
+The build procedure runs unit tests on the `src` folder, assembles a transpiled and publish-ready NPM package in the `build` folder (including a Node module and a browser bundle), and runs functional tests on the built Node module.

 To enable debugging output set the `debug` environment variable to `feedme-client*`.